 Spur-point drill bits, or dowel bits, are typically recommended for drilling holes in plastic.
 These types of drill bits are manufactured to make clean, neat holes in materials.
 The size of your planter will determine how big of a drill bit you’ll need, but a ½ inch spur-point drill bit is a good starting point.

+- Place your drill on the marks, and with a slow drill speed, let the drill cut into the planter material.
+A slow drill speed reduces the chance of the plastic melting from the heat generated by friction.
 Let the drill press through the planter material and into the scrap wood below.
 Gently remove the drill, and you should have a neat new drainage hole in your plastic planter!

 How to drill drainage holes in fiberglass planters